Islandora-Collaboration-Group/ISLE/docs/contributor-docs/editing-local.md

 * `git commit -m "Tweaked some specs in diagram-network.md.
 Updated the Glossary with more terms.
 Made new Building Giant Robots page.
 I love big robots.
 Added new files and titles to mkdocs.yml "`

-###  Git Push to ISLE Github Repository
+###  Git Push to ISLE GitHub Repository

 * `git push origin githubusername-docs-fix2`

-### Create a Pull Request on ISLE Github.com Repository
+### Create a Pull Request on ISLE github.com Repository

 In order for the ISLE Committers to review suggested changes a "pull request" will need to be created.
 This process is a way for Committers to see a summary of the suggested changes to be made with any helpful comments and a catalog of potential differences between the original files and the new ones.

-If you run into trouble, this Github.com support page may be of use: [https://help.github.com/articles/creating-a-pull-request/](https://help.github.com/articles/creating-a-pull-request/)
+If you run into trouble, this github.com support page may be of use: [https://help.github.com/articles/creating-a-pull-request/](https://help.github.com/articles/creating-a-pull-request/)

 * On GitHub, navigate to the main page of the ISLE repository.